 It’s many business owners’ greatest fear.
 No, I’m not referring to bankruptcy, trade secret theft, or the loss of a valuable employee.

 I’m talking about a letter from the Internal Revenue Service.
 Even if you do receive that dreaded IRS letter, there’s almost certainly no reason to panic.
-Before you do anything else, take a deep breath and follow these four simple steps:
+In fact, having your business audited could provide you with new insight about your current financial standing.
+But before you do anything else, take a deep breath and follow these four simple steps: